RMS Laconia (1921): Round the World

+Regular route

+The Laconia primarily sailed on Cunard's Liverpool-Boston-New York transatlantic service from late spring to early winter while she was employed in extended cruises to warmer climes from January to April.

+Collisions

 On 8 September 1925, Laconia collided with the British schooner Lucia P. Dow in the Atlantic Ocean 60 nmi east of Nantucket, Massachusetts, United States.
 Laconia towed the schooner for 120 nmi before handing the tow over to the American tug Resolute.
 By 1930 her call sign was GJCD, and in 1934 this superseded her code letters.
 On 24 September 1934 Laconia was involved in a collision off the US coast, while travelling from Boston to New York in dense fog.
 It rammed into the port side of Pan Royal, a US freighter.
 Both ships suffered serious damage but were able to proceed under their own steam.
 Laconia returned to New York for repairs, and resumed cruising in 1935.

 Drafted into war service

 On 4 September 1939, the Admiralty requisitioned Laconia and had her converted into an armed merchant cruiser.
 By January 1940 she had been fitted with eight six-inch guns and two three-inch high-angle guns.
 After trials off the Isle of Wight, she embarked gold bullion and sailed for Portland, Maine and Halifax, Nova Scotia on 23 January.
 She spent the next few months escorting convoys to Bermuda and to points in the mid-Atlantic, where they would join up with other convoys.

 On 9 June, she ran aground in the Bedford Basin at Halifax, suffering considerable damage, and repairs were not completed till the end of July.
 In October her passenger accommodation was dismantled and some areas filled with oil drums to provide extra buoyancy so that she would stay afloat longer if torpedoed.

-During the period June–August 1941 Laconia returned to St John, New Brunswick and was refitted, then returned to Liverpool to be used as a troop transport for the rest of the war.
+During the period June–August 1941 Laconia returned to Saint John, New Brunswick and was refitted, then returned to Liverpool to be used as a troop transport for the rest of the war.
 On 12 September 1941, she arrived at Bidston Dock, Birkenhead and was taken over by Cammell Laird and Company to be converted.
 By early 1942 the work was complete, and for the next six months she made trooping voyages to the Middle East.
 On one such voyage the ship was used to carry prisoners of war, mainly Italian.
 She travelled to Cape Town and then set a course for Freetown, following a zigzag course and undertaking evasive steering during the night.